Capture of Liège (1702): The conquest of Venlo, Roermond and Stevensweert

 Map showing the movements of the main Allied and Bourbon armies during the Meuse campaign.
 The Allies in blue and the Bourbons in red.

 With the French army in retreat, it became possible to invest Venlo on 11 September, the first city on the Meuse on the way to Maastricht.
 The Prince of Nassau-Usingen, who until then had refused to take part in the campaign, led the 25,000 men conducting the siege, while Marlborough and Athlone covered it with 45,000 men.
 After twelve days, the city surrendered.
 A French attempt to divert Allied troops away from Venlo by attacking Hulst failed.
 Stevensweert and Roermond were next.
 As both were considered weak, the Allies decided to besiege them simultaneously.
 Stevensweert capitulated on 2 October and Roermond five days later.

 With these victories, the vital connection with Maastricht was reestablished, yet Marlborough remained dissatisfied with the campaign's results.
 He argued that the Allies needed to capture Liège to secure Maastricht fully and open the way for an attack on Huy and Namur in 1703.
-Liège, a major city with a population of 50,000 and the capital of the Bishopric of Liège, was a prize Louis XIV did not want to lose, and he ordered Boufflers to protect it.
+Liège, one of the wealthiest cities in Europe with a large population of 50,000 and the capital of the Bishopric of Liège, was a prize Louis XIV did not want to lose, and he ordered Boufflers to protect it.
 However, the terrain around Liège made this difficult, and positioning his army in front of the city would expose the weak fortresses in Brabant to an Allied incursion.
 Seeing no viable way to defend Liège, Boufflers withdrew behind the lines of Brabant, and on 13 October the Allied army arrived before the city.
+(Note: Some historians, including William Coxe, Winston Churchill and James Falkner, have argued that the Dutch again prevented Marlborough from bringing the French to battle on 13 October.
+Wijn again rejects this interpretation, noting that no contemporary documents mention such a decision or a council of war.
+He concludes that, "if we consider the route of the Allied army, which crossed the Jeker near Fort Saint Peter and marched directly towards Liège between that stream and the Meuse, together with the French position and Boufflers's intentions, it cannot be assumed that there was even the slightest chance of a battle that day."
+Boufflers had already begun withdrawing before the Allied army came into contact with the French and since commanders of the period could rarely force an unwilling opponent to fight, Boufflers could easily avoid a general engagement.)